 While this Vietnamese fresh rice noodle recipe isn’t difficult, making the noodle sheets over the steamer can be tricky at first.
 It’s fiddly and it takes a little practice to get the hang of it.

-To make the flat pho rice noodle sheets you’ll need to prepare a steamer using a big pot of boiling water, a piece of cotton, and string or the kind of elastic you use in clothes.
+To make the flat pho rice noodle sheets you’ll need to prepare a steamer using a big pot of boiling water, a piece of cotton or muslin, and string or thick elastic.

-You can either boil the water first in a large pot as the Vietnamese do, then carefully cover the pot of boiling water with a thin piece of cotton, or, if you’re concerned about burning yourself, you can secure the cotton with room temperature water before boiling it.
+You can either boil the water first in a large pot as the Vietnamese do, then carefully cover the pot of boiling water with a thin piece of cotton or muslim, or, if you’re concerned about burning yourself, you can secure the cotton with room temperature water before boiling it.

 You’ll also need to make sure that you have a long bamboo stick, which is available from markets in Southeast Asia, or Asian supermarkets and grocery stores if you don’t live in the region.
 It just looks like a very large wooden chopstick.